ar4/deepwave/INSTRUCTIONS.md

 **Highest priority:** Code quality.
 The public Python API must remain **unchanged**.

+Keep the log in PROGRESS_LOG.md updated with progress so that if work is interrupted, another agent can continue from where you left off.
+You should record both what parts of the instructions have been completed, and any important decisions or learnings you make that would be useful for an agent continuing the work to know.

 ## Verified Architecture

 This section contains facts verified by reading the source.
 Trust these and do not re-investigate.